ValentinaChicua/SwEng2_2025i_Examples/Lab1/README.md

 - Get user by ID
 - Create a new user
 - Interactive API documentation via Swagger UI
+- Rate limited: You can make up to 5 API calls every 60 seconds.
 ---

 ## 🚀 Getting Started